DigitalNomad1001/payment-starter-kit/README.md

 npm run logs-chainsaw
 ```

-- If you can't see logs, try the following to further debug.
+- If you can't see logs, try the following to further debug:

 ```bash
 docker service ps --no-trunc connext_hub